A probation violation is an offense occurring when you break any of the conditions a court assigned in conjunction with your probation.

 VIOLATION: Contact with Victim | DEFENSE: Victim Made Contact

-Often, and especially when the defendant was previously the breadwinner of a household, an alleged victim will initiate contact with him or her.
+Often, and especially when the defendant was previously the household breadwinner, an alleged victim will initiate contact with him or her.
 In these situations, the blame game is never the answer.

-In cases of domestic violence, the request is usually denied, but making an effort to explain the situation and seek a valid remedy shows your willingness to meet your probationary conditions by whatever means necessary.
+In domestic violence cases, the request is usually denied, but making an effort to explain the situation and seek a valid remedy shows your willingness to meet your probationary conditions by whatever means necessary.

 About the Author:

 Brandon Fulgham has an in-depth understanding of both Texas law and Texans themselves.
 Before practicing law here, he received his undergraduate degree from TCU, and his law degree from South Texas College of Law in Houston.
-After graduation, he worked in District Attorneys’ offices as a prosecutor, building cases designed to put people behind bars.
-Now, he uses that knowledge to protect the rights of people in and around Fort Worth, making sure they receive the strongest possible defense when they find themselves on the wrong side of the law.
-He has been recognized for his work by The National Trial Lawyers, Fort Worth Magazine, and others.
+After graduation, he worked as a prosecutor in District Attorneys’ offices, building cases designed to put people behind bars.
+Now, he uses that knowledge to protect the rights of people in and around Fort Worth, ensuring they receive the strongest possible defense when they find themselves on the wrong side of the law.
+The National Trial Lawyers, Fort Worth Magazine, and others have recognized him for his work.